Data and Analytics Customer Experience CRO / Experimentation

 The action gap

-This is the failure mode that most digital leaders feel most acutely but find hardest to address, because it's not a data problem.
+This is the failure mode that most digital leaders feel most acutely, but find hardest to address, because it's not a data problem.
 It's a process problem.
 The fix isn't more data or better reporting.
 It's a clear, consistently followed workflow that connects performance review to backlog decision so that insight reliably changes what gets worked on next.

 The experimentation gap

-The intent to experiment is almost universal.
-The practice is not.
-And the reason is usually not capability.
-Most platforms support A/B testing and multivariate experimentation out of the box.
-The reason is the absence of the conditions that make experimentation sustainable: a clear hypothesis framework, defined roles for who owns test design and analysis, a governance process that ensures results get acted on, and a culture where evidence is expected before significant changes get made.
+In our experience, the reason is the absence of the conditions that make experimentation sustainable: a clear hypothesis framework, defined roles for who owns test design and analysis, a governance process that ensures results get acted on, and a culture where evidence is expected before significant changes get made.

 When those conditions aren't in place, experimentation stays episodic.
 Individual tests run.
 Some produce useful results.
-Those results don't reliably change how the next decision gets made.
+Those results don't reliably change how the next decision is made.
 And because the practice never becomes systematic, it never becomes the norm.

 The organisations with genuinely mature experimentation programmes didn't get there by running more tests.
 They got there by building the infrastructure - cultural and operational - that makes evidence-based decision-making the path of least resistance.